qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 To :index:`create a rule`, activate an existing row by double-clicking on it, or click on '+' and click on the new rule.
 In the :guilabel:`Rule properties` dialog, you can define a label for the rule.
-Press the |browsebutton| button to open the expression string builder.
+Press the |browseButton| button to open the expression string builder.
 In the **Function List**, click on :guilabel:`Fields and Values` to view all attributes of the attribute table to be searched.